alveshelio/next-chakra-ui-starter-kit/README.md

 Please refer to the respective docs (linked above) in order to learn about these technologies.

+## Documentation

+### CI/CD

+This starter kit is using Github Actions to handle the **CI / CD**.
+Whenever we commit to a branch or main we are going to run the linter, unit tests and e2e tests.
+And when we push to main we are going to publish the site to Amazon S3.
+If you are using a different **CI / CD** you'll need to remove all the files in directory `.github/workflows`

+#### How to remove code linting with Github super-linter?

+If you don't wish to analyse your code with super-linter you can simply remove file `.github/workflows/linter.yml`

+#### How to remove code linting with Github super-linter?

+You're not using NextJS as a Static Site Generator (SSG) First you need to change the script `build` in `package.json` to `"build": "next build"`. <br />
+Then you need to remove file `.github/workflows/deploy.yml`

+#### I'm deploying my site to another provider other than **Vercel**

+The Github action configured in this starter kit will deploy a static site to an Amazon S3 bucket, if you want to deploy to another provider, in that case you need to updated file `. github/workflows/deploy.yml` to suite your platform needs.

 ## Warning

 You could be tempted to use `const { colorMode, toggleColorMode } = useColorMode()` to toggle the theme color